mthwJsmith/soduko/readme.md

-hello this is a test
+Making a sodoku game in javascript